rsyslog/rsyslog/source/configuration/modules/omlibdbi.rst

 right option for your backend.
 Future versions of rsyslog (with full expression  support) will provide advanced ways of handling this situation.
 So far, you must be careful.
-The default template provided by rsyslog is suitable for MySQL, but not necessarily for your database backend.
+The default template provided by rsyslog is suitable for MariaDB/MySQL, but not necessarily for your database backend.
 Be careful!

 If you receive the rsyslog error message "libdbi or libdbi drivers not present on this system" you may either not have libdbi and its drivers